 Risks Associated with Reduction Mammoplasty

-Although breast reduction is considered safe for most patients, there are certain risks associated with any surgical procedure.
-Some of these risks include loss of sensation, scarring and asymmetry, and well as general surgical risks such as infection, bleeding and reaction to anesthesia.
+Although breast reduction is considered safe for most patients, there are certain risks associated with any reduction mammoplasty.
+Some of these risks include loss of sensation, scarring, and asymmetry, and well as general surgical risks such as infection, bleeding and reaction to anesthesia.
 Most patients undergo this procedure with no serious complications.

-Your surgeon will discuss these and other risks with you prior to surgery, as well as answer any questions you may have to ensure that your procedure is performed as smoothly as possible.
+Your surgeon will discuss these and other risks with you prior to surgery, as well as answer any questions you may have to ensure that your mammoplasty is performed as smoothly as possible.